itsthatguy/itg.blog/source/_posts/2012-02-02-just-another-ie-complaint-dot-dot-dot.markdown

 categories:
 ---

 Yesterday, I found a pretty nasty CSS bug that completely shutdown IE8.
 If you tried to view a page that had the CSS, the browser would completely freeze, and not recover.
-You had to ctrl+alt+del and kill it.
+You had to ctrl+alt+del and kill it.<!--more-->

 Seriously?
 There is a big difference between graceful degradation, and causing your browser to crash!
 I don't want to sit here and complain about how insanely unacceptable this is...
 I'd rather just focus on a fix.